 - non-dependent child (adult child) – a child who is either over 22, married or in a common-law relationship

 - conjugal partner or a person who is in an exclusive dating relationship, have been in the relationship for at least one year and have spent time in the physical presence of that person at some point during the relationship

 |Let us help!|

 Make sure that your immediate or extended family members hold proper documents.
-Depending on their nationality or purpose of visit, they may need an eTA, a TRV or none of them to travel to Canada.
+Depending on their nationality or purpose of visit, they may need an eTA, a TRV, or none to travel to Canada.
 However, if they do not hold proper documents, they may not travel to Canada regardless of the exemptions.
 Read the following articles for more information:

 NOTE: If you do not hold a TRV or an eTA, you may still apply.
-However, there is a special route for applying for TRV or eTA under the current circumstances (rather than the regular application process).
-We can certainly evaluate you and see if we can assist you.
+However, there is a particular route for applying for TRV or eTA under the current circumstances (rather than the regular application process).
+We can undoubtedly evaluate you and see if we can assist you.

 |Let us help!|

 If your immediate or extended family member holds valid documents, make sure they also have a quarantine plan.
 Of course, such a plan needs to show they can and will self-isolate for 14 days upon the arrival.
 A proper plan includes the following:

 - Introduces an isolated location (e.g. an apartment unit).
 They may stay without any contact with the outside world.

 - A safe transportation plan from the airport to the quarantine location